A Gibbs sampler on the $n$-simplex: Second coupling stage

-Having constructed this partition, we now couple $X_{t}$ and $Y_{t}$ from time $0 \leq t \leq T$.
-First, we need to choose the coordinates to update; we do this by updating coordinates $i(T-t)$ and $j(T -t)$ at time $t$ in both chains.
-Note that this is a time reversal with respect to the order we looked at coordinates when building the graph.
-Since our chain is reversible, this doesn't present a problem for our coupling.
+Having constructed this partition, we now couple $X_{t}$ and $Y_{t}$ for time \mbox{$0 \leq t \leq T$}.
+First, we need to choose the coordinates to update; we do this by updating coordinates $i(t)$ and $j(t)$ at time $t$ in both chains.
 Next, we must describe the coupling of the coordinates.
-If $T-t$ is a marked time, then we perform a subset coupling for the subset $S(T-t,1)$.
-Otherwise, we do a proportional coupling.
-I claim that this couples the two walks by time $T$ with high probability.
-To prove this, we need the following three lemmas. \begin{lemma}[Technical Lemma 1] $\prod_{j=1}^{n} (1 + k j^{-1}) \leq (k+1)n^{k}$ \end{lemma}
+If $t$ is a marked time, then perform a subset coupling for the set $S(t,1)$.
+Otherwise, do a proportional coupling.
+Note that if $t$ is a marked time, then one of $i(t)$ or $j(t)$ is in $S(t,1)$ and the other is in $S(t,2)$, so the coupling proceeds according to the description in Section \ref{sec2} in the case $i \in S$, $j \in S^{c}$.
+We claim that this couples the two walks by time $T$ with high probability:

-\textbf{Proof:} This is a straightforward induction on $n$.
-Note that the statement is true for $n=1$ and all $k$, and assume it is true for $1 \leq n \leq N$.
-Then we note that